Services

 Growing, sourcing, and delivering plants

-Our designs focus on creating balanced and resilient native plant communities, and dense, abundant plantings will best achieve this.
+Our designs focus on creating balanced native plant communities in order to build resilience and lower maintenance needs.
+Layered and abundant plantings will best achieve this.
 To be cost-effective, we recommend planting plugs.

 Plugs are small, young plants.
-They are typically only a few inches tall, but have strong, healthy root systems that establish faster than larger potted plants and are quicker to install.
+They are typically only a few inches tall, but have strong, healthy root systems.

 We custom grow native plants in our own micro-nursery.
 We also source plants from specialist nurseries in Ontario and Quebec.